Older and Wiser (The Bender Studio Sessions: 1988-1991)

 (Christian) One mic on the drums; a stereo mic throughout with cheap gated reverb on that.
 That’s Heidi Puckett tearing it up on the bass; very rocking.
 The organ smells very cheesy.
 Again, we were coincidentally retro in a beautifully ugly kinda’ way.
 Wish I had made your vocals a little louder and the organ a little softer!
 I guess I am just “going along for the ride.”
 I don’t remember how we recorded this.
 I think we started with guitar and drums and overdubbed vocals and bass, and, of course, organ mania.

-(Marshal) I have Scots-Irish roots in my family tree.
-As I understand it, my original family surname started as Kitteridge, then MacKitteridge, then MacKittrick, and finally McKitrick.
-Phew!
-I’m sure there are a lot of stories in those name changes along the way.
-My ancestors started out in Ireland and wound up in Scotland.
+(Marshal) As with most Americans born in the states, I have a mixed bag of ancestors.
+On my father’s side of the family, I have Scots ancestors in my family tree of genetic code.
+When I was young I heard the term “Scots-Irish” and somehow came to believe that my ancestry included both Scots and Irish.
+Apparently, the more accurate genealogical term is Ulster Scots.
+Later in life, I have learned that my Scots ancestors migrated from the lowlands of Scotland to Ireland in the early 17th century in order to work on the Plantation of Ulster.
+So, maybe there was intermarrying between my Scots ancestors and Irish folks during that time; I don’t know.
 I actually played this song for a friend who moved to the States from Ireland and he liked it so much that he wanted a copy of it.
 I recorded this one as a collage of sound, spoken word, and music.
 What you hear at the beginning of the tune is the sound of rain falling with bagpipes sounding off in the distance before the recorder and voice come in, followed by Christian on the snare drum.
-Yes, those are Scottish bagpipes you hear.
-The Irish also have their own version of bagpipes called Uilleann pipes.
-Just consider it as creative license on my part.

 What I was trying to do with the voices coming in and out of the tune (as well as with the whole song) was to paint a vocal collage of the “troubles” in Northern Ireland that still continue to this day.
 It’s a sad state of affairs, indeed.
 Please forgive the muddiness of the voices and the weak Irish and British accents that I attempted.
 I would love to re-record this song with the vocal parts spoken by real Irish folks and authentic Irish musicians playing on it.
 This one will not be included on the CD.
 If you want to hear it, click the play button below.
 For a free download of the MP3, right click here and “Save link as” to your hard drive.